BEFRIENDING GRIEF

 • Nurture a higher capacity to stay grounded while exploring death-related topics.

-• Investigate your personal experiences and attitudes about death and dying through meditation and activities.
+• Investigate personal experiences about death and dying through meditation and activities.

 • Offer insight into some common reasons we fear death and why it is so hard to talk about.

-• Identify counter-transference and how our work with clients is impacted by our experiences and culture.
+• Explore how our work with clients is impacted by our experiences and cultural backdrop

 • Discuss how the therapeutic world conceptualizes grief and death and if it is friend or foe to the grieving.